 Takano Choei Memorial Museum

-Memorial hall for Takano Nagahide (1804-1850), a pioneer at the end of the Edo period.
-Located in a corner of Mizusawa Park, the museum exhibits portraits and letters.
-Among these, the ``Kakuhitsu Poetry'', which Choei wrote while in prison and appears to be blank at first glance, is a valuable document as it contains content that is thought to secretly express his intention to escape from prison.
+Memorial Hall for Choei Takano (1804-1850), a pioneer of the late Edo period.
+Located in a corner of Mizusawa Park, the hall displays portraits and letters.
+Among them, the "Kakubu Shibun," a poem written by Choei in prison on what appears at first glance to be a blank piece of paper, is a valuable document that secretly expresses his intention to escape from prison.

-Many of the materials in the museum have been designated as national important cultural properties.
+Many of the materials in the museum are designated as National Important Cultural Properties of Japan.

 9:00~16:30